iloaiza/TBFrags/README.txt

 where N is the number of processors for parallel processing, and mol_name is the name of molecule (e.g. h2).
 Check run.jl and config.jl for more arguments/options
 e.g.:
-'julia H_DECOMP.jl lih f full-rank-non-iterative CSA MFR 8'
+'julia H_DECOMP.jl lih f full-rank-non-iterative CSA MFR 8 true'
     options meaning:
         - f (abbreviation for false, both can be used): doesn't load initial conditions for restarted calculation
         - full-rank-non-iterative (can be written as just frni): full-rank optimization starting directly with alpha_max fragments